-In at number 9 of my top 10 favourite picture book therapeutic stories is “The Paperbag Princess.
+One of my favorite picture for children is “The Paperbag Princess.
+Click on the link above to see the full story.
 Here are 10 intersting facts about it.

 1. The Paper Bag Princess is a children’s book written by Robert Munsch and illustrated by Michael Martchenko.
 It was first published on 1980 by Annick Press.

 2. The plot centres around the beautiful princess Elizabeth who lives a vey privilege life inside the walls of her castle.
 She is engaged to be married to the handsome prince Ronald.
 She believes she will live happily ever after until a fire breathing dragon burns all her clothes and kidnaps her handsome prince.
 She has nothing to wear, so she dons a paperbag to conceal her nakedness.
 She cleverly outwits the dragon and rescues her handsome prince.
 Prince Ronald who is a narcissist is appalled at her appearance.
 He tells her not to come near him until she has transformed herself back into a beautiful princess.
 She responds by calling him a bum, gives him his marching orders and dances off into the sunset.